Interactive installation _ Process art

 Primary Goal: SPACE, to improve living conditions

-In the city of Nuevitas, Camagüey, there are two working class neiboorhoods known as Micro I and Micro II.
-During the time of the city’s industrial eclosion, the state raised two large building areas at the geographical borders of the city to host the workers that operated in the new industries.
+In the city of Nuevitas, Camagüey, there are two working-class neighborhoods known as Micro I and Micro II.
+These communities emerged during the time of the city’s industrial eclosion when the state raised two large building areas at the geographical borders of the city to host the workers that operated in the new industries.